Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Block Error Rate Evaluations

 where $e_k$ is a zero-mean Gaussian variable whose variance equals the channel estimation mean square error (MSE).
 Two cases are shown: ${\rm MSE} = -10$ and $-3$ dB.
-With channel estimation errors, the overall performance degrades relative to Fig.~\ref{fig:BLER_2PRB_1000bits}, particularly for QPSK.
-If the channel estimation error remains small, RO-QPSK still performs close to $\pi/2$-BPSK without FDSS, but but for larger errors, an SNR gap of 0.2 dB appears.
+With channel estimation errors, the overall performance degrades relatively to Fig.~\ref{fig:BLER_2PRB_1000bits}.
+For QPSK, the performance degradation is 0.4 dB and 1.9 dB SNR loss, with ${\rm MSE} = -10$ and $-3$ dB, respectively.
+For $\pi/2$-BPSK with FDSS(-14dB), the SNR loss is slightly larger 0.5 dB and 2.2 dB, with ${\rm MSE} = -10$ and $-3$ dB, respectively.
+Similarly to $\pi/2$-BPSK with FDSS(-14dB), RO-QPSK shows a slightly larger SNR degradation.
+If the channel estimation error remains small, RO-QPSK still performs close to $\pi/2$-BPSK without FDSS, but for larger errors, an SNR gap of 0.2 dB appears.
 Nonetheless, RO-QPSK maintains superior performance over $\pi/2$-BPSK with FDSS(-14dB) for a same PAPR level.
-Even with FDSS(-5dB) for lower PAPR, RO-QPSK continues to outperform.
+Even with FDSS(-5dB) for lower PAPR, RO-QPSK continues to outperform it.

+In the presence of large Doppler or imperfect channel estimation, a small performance gap may appear from plain $\pi/2$-BPSK, but the advantage over $\pi/2$-BPSK with FDSS at equivalent PAPR remains largely preserved.